AaronMonash/ECE4078_Lab_2024/Week02-04/README.md

 In the example above, if no collision happened during the live demo, as all 10 markers are found and Aligned_RMSE = 0.075, slam_score = ((0.12 - 0.075)/(0.12 - 0.02)) x 80 = 36, the total M2 mark will be 56 (36+20-0) out of 100pt.

+There will also be an ITP metrics survey that will be sent out to address M2 and M3 together.
+A viva will be conducted during the marking process for each individual within the group, which will be a short oral assessment to gauge your understanding of the code and how you troubleshooted the issues for each milestone.
+The ITP value and viva will be applied to your final M2 and M3 scores by a multiplicative formula (ie. M2 score * ITP * viva).

 ### Marking instructions
 Please see [M2 marking instructions](M2_marking_instructions.md)